 The Devil's Dictionary said the brain was "An apparatus with which we think what we think", not "An apparatus with which we think we think."

 In Spanish-speaking countries, it is very common to attribute to Don Quixote the expression "Ladran, Sancho, señal que cabalgamos"("There's barking, Sancho, it shows that we're riding") — in other words, to succeed, one has to face criticism from envious people.
-This is an abbreviated version of the following exchange:
+It is sometimes expanded into a full exchange:

 Sancho: Señor, señor, que nos ladran los perros.

-Sancho: Sir, sir, that the dogs bark at us.
+Sancho: Sir, sir, the dogs bark at us.

-Another example is (mis)quoted to Don Quixote: Con la Iglesia hemos topado, Sancho.¡ Could be translated as: With the Church we have encountered, Sancho.
+Another example is (mis)quoted to Don Quixote: Con la Iglesia hemos topado, Sancho.
+Could be translated as: We stumbled on the Church, Sancho.
 With the replacement of the word dado by topado, and completely foreign to the context of that chapter, the phrase has been used to indicate that the Church or some other authority stands in the execution of a project.
 In Part II, chapter IX, we read:

-Don Quixote took the lead, and having gone a matter of two hundred paces he came upon the mass that produced the shade, and found it was a great tower, and then he perceived that the building in question was no palace, but the chief church of the town, and said he, "It's the church we have lit upon, Sancho."
+Don Quixote took the lead, and having gone a matter of two hundred paces he came upon the mass that produced the shade, and found it was a great tower, and then he perceived that the building in question was no palace, but the main church of the town, and he said, "We found the church, Sancho." [notice the small letter, as he is talking of a building rather than the institution]

 Ask "What is the meaning of life?" on the Internet and it's almost guaranteed that somebody will respond "42."
 Technically, 42 isn't the meaning of life - rather, it is the Answer to the Ultimate Question of Life, the Universe, and Everything, whatever that may be.